-Option 2: Participate in a Socially Distant In-Person Proclamation Meeting or Signing Event
+Option 2: Participate in an In-Person Proclamation Meeting or Signing Event

 If your elected official is hosting in-person events, make sure to follow the guidelines that are given as to whom, and how many individuals, you can bring to the proclamations meeting or singing event.
 Remember to take pictures!